davegardnerisme/cruftflake/readme.md

 A stab at a version of [Twitter Snowflake](https://github.com/twitter/snowflake) but in PHP with a simple ZeroMQ interface (rather than Thrift).

+## Implementation

+Has a custom epoch that means it can generate IDs until 2081-09-06.

 ## Running

 Remember to git submodule init.
 Two scripts provided.